shatterband/codechat/README.md

 # codechat
-Python local network chat with Vernam encryption Little app to comminicate in local network with Vernam encryption (Later one dimention automate encryption)
+Python local network chat with some encryption
+Little app to comminicate in local network with one dimention automate encryption